-This procedure is applicable to all employees, contractors, and visitors at the Uranium Processing Facility (UPF) who are engaged in construction, modification, maintenance, startup, or demolition where the administration of the energy isolation management (EIM) is under the jurisdictional control of Bechtel National, Inc. (BNI).
-Scope includes permanent plant systems and equipment and associated test equipment (e.g., test rigs and temporary piping and power installations).
+This Procedure is applicable to all employees and contractors at the Uranium Processing Facility (UPF) who are engaged in construction, modification, maintenance, startup, or demolition where the administration of the Energy Isolation Management (EIM) is under the jurisdictional control of Bechtel National, Inc. (BNI).
+The scope of this Procedure includes permanent plant systems and equipment, as well as associated test equipment (e.g., test rigs and temporary piping and power installations).

-This procedure addresses work performed on a system or equipment that contains or has the potential to contain energy/substance that could expose a worker to injury or cause damage to equipment if released and where the worker is not in direct control of the energy isolating means.
+This Procedure addresses work performed on a system or equipment that contains or has the potential to contain energy/substance that could expose a worker to injury or cause damage to equipment if released and where the worker is not in direct control of the energy isolating means.